8 Features of Truly Durable Chicken Coops

 Raising your chicken coop off the ground is one of the smartest design choices you can make.
 An elevated foundation protects the wooden structure from ground moisture, which prevents rot and significantly extends the life of your coop.
 It also creates a major obstacle for predators like raccoons and weasels that might try to dig their way in.
 Plus, it helps deter rodents and other pests from making a home underneath the floor.
 This simple feature provides a warmer, drier environment for your flock and makes your coop a much more secure and long-lasting structure.

-Plan for Proper Water Drainage
+Keep it Dry: Planning for Water Drainage

 Water is the enemy of a wooden chicken coop.
 Without proper drainage, rain and snowmelt can pool around the base, seeping into the wood and causing it to warp, weaken, and rot over time.
 A well-designed coop accounts for this by incorporating a slight slope in the roof and ensuring the structure is placed on a well-drained surface, like a gravel or concrete pad.
 This prevents water from sitting against the foundation.
 When you invest in a quality coop, you're also investing in a design that directs water away from the structure, preserving its integrity for years to come.